pikvm/pikvm/README.md

 ## Disclaimer
 **Q**: What is the status of this project?

 **A:** Although this documentation page is rarely updated, the project is maintained and developed.
-You can verify this by checking the activity in other repositories in our organization.
-Unfortunately, all our time is spent on code.
+You can verify it by checking the activity in other repositories in our organization.
+Unfortunately, all our time is spent to code.
 We will be happy if someone can help us make a large and beautiful documentation on readthedocs.

 ## Features
 - Extra-lightweight and fancy Web-UI.